Senior Year Monthly Checklist

 GRADUATION…CONGRATULATIONS!

-• Often important registration and housing material is sent in the summer.
+• Carefully read all mail from your college, as important registration and housing information is often sent in the summer.

-• Register for your classes as soon as possible.
-Classes often fill, and registration is usually on a first-come, first-served basis.
+• Register for classes as soon as possible, as they can fill up quickly and registration is typically first-come, first-served.

 ...YOU ARE OFF TO COLLEGE!